SondreSequence/ChinookDB/README.md

 Data Persistence and Access is another assingment and course project in the Advanced .NET program by Noroff.
 Here we focus on manipulating data from an SQL database.

+There are two parts to the assignment.
+Appendix A focuses on different SQL Queries, whereas Appendix B focuses on Database manipulation, adding, getting etc in C# together with SQL Queries.

+Appendix A is present in the "SQLScripts" folder, the rest is Appendix B.

 ## Getting Started

 The application is made with C#, SQL and it is created in Visual Studio.